 So what’s different about Extended Enterprise Learning Management Systems?

 The Technology.
 Unlike corporate situations where the IT department has everybody’s machine locked down, here the audience can be anybody accessing the learning from any device using any browser (Almost…there are limits.
-Let’s not even talk about IE 7 or 8).
-That has obvious implications for both the technology and learner support.
+Let’s not even talk about earlier versions of IE ).
+That has obvious implications for both technology and learner support.
 The system is going to have to be especially friendly and the customer service reps are going to have to be especially responsive and compassionate.

 Branding: In many cases, especially those where you are selling to corporate customers, you will need to have multiple portals individually branded for each customer.
 This can range from a simple logo placement somewhere on the page to a full look and feel overhaul.